 If you’re looking for a more affordable or family-focused option but still very clean, modern and with plenty of space to relax we’ve recently stayed in the overwater cabins at the Discovery Park Byron Bay.

 The cabins are fitted out really well for privacy with a patio overlooking the lake.
 They have all you need to self-cater your stay or just provide that extra space for relaxation.

 The park also offers a range of standard cabins, glamping tents, caravan and tent sites.
 For family travel, it has all the options you could want from swimming pools and a games room to a huge bouncing mat and water play park for the kids.
 There’s also an excellent cafe right outside the gate.

 Byron Bay is proudly casual, it’s not the place to find rows of high-end restaurants.
 That said, we did find some great cafes and restaurants many serving delicious organic and local produce.

-- Up at The Farm just after the turnoff from the highway you’ll find Three Blue Ducks, it’s open for breakfast, lunch and dinner and our meal was delicious.
-The produce couldn’t be fresher, the eggs, herbs and salad were all carried in straight from the farm and they make a top notch coffee and chai.
+- Up at The Farm just after the turnoff from the highway, you’ll find Three Blue Ducks, it’s open for breakfast, lunch and dinner and our meal was delicious.
+The produce couldn’t be fresher, the eggs, herbs and salad were all carried in straight from the farm and they make top-notch coffee and chai.

 Planning your trip to Byron Bay

-One of the great things about Byron is that being a headland there is sea all the way around and everything is quite compact and convenient.
+One of the great things about Byron is that being a headland you are almost surrounded by the sea all the way around and everything is quite compact and convenient.
 I’ve included the locations mentioned above on this Google Map for convenience.
 You should be able to save it down to your phone and use it offline if you prefer.

-If you have any questions or a can add any fave spots that we’ve missed for other readers, or our next trip, we’d love to hear from you in the comments below.
+If you have any questions or you can suggest any of your fave spots that we’ve missed for other readers, we’d love to hear from you in the comments below.